Remigit99/EchoMed-App/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+ Tech Stack
+Next.js
+Appwrite
+Typescript
+TailwindCSS
+ShadCN
+Twilio
+🔋 Features
+👉 Register as a Patient: Users can sign up and create a personal profile as a patient.

+👉 Book a New Appointment with Doctor: Patients can schedule appointments with doctors at their convenience and can book multiple appointments.

+👉 Manage Appointments on Admin Side: Administrators can efficiently view and handle all scheduled appointments.

+👉 Confirm/Schedule Appointment from Admin Side: Admins can confirm and set appointment times to ensure they are properly scheduled.

+👉 Cancel Appointment from Admin Side: Administrators have the ability to cancel any appointment as needed.

+👉 Send SMS on Appointment Confirmation: Patients receive SMS notifications to confirm their appointment details.

+👉 Complete Responsiveness: The application works seamlessly on all device types and screen sizes.

+👉 File Upload Using Appwrite Storage: Users can upload and store files securely within the app using Appwrite storage services.

+👉 Manage and Track Application Performance Using Sentry: The application uses Sentry to monitor and track its performance and detect any errors.